lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 There’s a new button we may click.

-As we can see, we’ve just placed a new order by clicking it.
+And as we can see, we’ve just placed a new order.

-Finished: 49:40

-# To mention:
-No real endpoint
-The code uses many Rosmaro utilities, like:
-- the Rosmaro binding utils to make it easier to write handlers
-- the Rosmaro command line tools to associate bindings with nodes based on the directory structure

-# todo
-Didn’t I make a mistake and called step objects step functions?